ros2-forest/forest/README.md

 ![ros2-fpga-node](docs/ros2-fpga-node-png.png)

-Below you can see an example of a Forest-generated ROS2 node that makes use of FPGA hardware to perform the MNIST digit recognition task through convolutional neural networks.
+Below you can see an example of a Forest-generated ROS2 node that makes use of FPGA hardware to perform the MNIST digit recognition task through a convolutional neural network.
 The output of the FPGA CNN hardware (FPGA prediction) is printed to the terminal by another ROS2 node, which runs on a PC.

 ![mnist_bnn_gif](docs/mnist_bnn_gif.gif)